OpenEvalProject/evals/manuscripts/elife-97228/v1/manuscript.md

 **Figure 2.:** (a) Scheme of single-vesicle clustering assay for the functional study of Ac-α-syn on vesicle clustering.
 Vesicles were prepared with different amounts of LPC, and were labeled with DiD or remained unlabeled, respectively.
 A saturated layer of unlabeled vesicles was immobilized on the imaging surface.
 Free DiD-vesicles were injected into the system with Ac-α-syn.
 Red laser illumination imaged the DiD-vesicles that clustered with unlabeled vesicles.
 The enhancement of LPC (b) and dioleoyl-phosphoserine (DOPS) (c) on single vesicle clustering count by Ac-α-syn and un-α-syn, respectively, was measured.
 Error bars are standard deviations from six random imaging locations in the same sample channel. *** indicates p-value <0.001, analysis by Student’s t-test.

-## N-terminal acetylation increases the α-syn–LPC interaction
+### N-terminal acetylation increases the α-syn–LPC interaction

 The interaction between α-syn and lipids is crucial for clustering SVs (Diao et al., 2013; Lai et al., 2023; Fusco et al., 2016).
 To elucidate the structural basis of how N-acetylation impacts the α-syn−LPC interaction, we carried out solution NMR titration analyses to examine the α-syn−LPC interaction with residue-specific resolution.
 Adding increasing concentrations of pure LPC micelles to unmodified α-syn resulted in a dose-dependent and continuous attenuation of signals for the first 100 residues of α-syn, indicating that these residues can interact with LPC (Figure 3a, upper).
 Notably, N-acetylation significantly elevated the binding affinity of the N-terminal region (residues 1–30), particularly the initial 10 residues, towards LPC, leading to a rapid binding pattern during titration (Figure 3a, lower).
 Moreover, Ac-α-syn demonstrated a sequential binding behavior with LPC, where the N-terminal region (residues 1–30) bound initially, succeeded by the central region (residues 30–100) as the LPC/Ac-α-syn ratio increased (Figure 3a, lower).
 Similar trends were observed in NMR titrations using DOPC/LPC-mixed liposomes (Figure 3b).
 On the other hand, N-acetylation only slightly weakened the interaction between the N-terminal region (residues 1–30) and DOPS, particularly at low DOPS/α-syn ratios, resulting in a continuous signal attenuation for the first 100 residues (Figure 3c).
 These findings reveal that N-acetylation considerably enhances the N-terminal region’s binding affinity, particularly the first 10 residues, to LPC, while modestly reducing the same region’s affinity to DOPS.

 ![Figure 3.](https://cdn.elifesciences.org/articles/97228/elife-97228-fig3-v1.jpg)

 **Figure 3.:** Comparisons of residue-resolved nuclear magnetic resonance (NMR) signal intensity ratios (I/I0) of un-α-syn (upper) and Ac-α-syn (lower) during titration with LPC micelles (a), LPC-containing liposomes (DOPC:LPC = 4:1, mol:mol) (b), and dioleoyl-phosphoserine (DOPS) liposomes (c) at indicated protein/lipid molar ratios.
 Dashed lines highlight the residue positions 30 and 95. (d) SVs isolated from mouse brains were employed for NMR titration with 15N-Ac-α-syn, approximating the physiological ratio (α-syn:SV = 4000:300, mol:mol).
 Residue-resolved NMR signal intensity ratios (I/I0) of Ac-α-syn is titrated by synaptic vesicles (SVs) to that in solution.
 The molar ratios of SV to Ac-α-syn are indicated.
 LPC titration in the Ac-α-syn/LPC ratio of 1:10 (blue curve) is overlaid on the SV titration. (e) 2D 1H-15N HSQC spectra of NMR for un-α-syn with LPC micelles and Ac-α-syn with LPC micelles, LPC-containing liposomes, and mouse SVs.
 The NMR cross-peaks of the first 10 residues are highlighted and magnified, as depicted on the right side of each spectrum set (Note: the first and second residues of un-α-syn cannot be assigned).
-Figure 3—source data 1 (a–d): the NMR titration numerical data of α-syn&LPC, Ac-α-syn&LPC, Ac-α-syn&4PC/LPC, α-syn&DOPS, Ac-α-syn&DOPS, and Ac-α-syn&SV.Figure 3—source data 1.
+Figure 3—source data 1 (a–d): the NMR titration numerical data of α-syn&LPC, Ac-α-syn&LPC, Ac-α-syn&4PC/LPC, α-syn&DOPS, Ac-α-syn&DOPS, and Ac-α-syn&SV.

 To provide insights that are more relevant to physiological conditions, we extended our investigation to examine how Ac-α-syn interacts with SV membranes.
 By utilizing a protocol established before (Wang et al., 2020), we prepared monodisperse SVs isolated from normal mouse brains and titrated them with Ac-α-syn at an SV/α-syn ratio of 260:3000, which is a physiologically relevant ratio within presynaptic terminals as determined in previous work (Wilhelm et al., 2014).
 The HSQC spectrum revealed signal attenuation, notably in the N-terminal region and specifically within the first ten residues of α-syn (Figure 3d).
 These findings closely mirrored those observed when Ac-α-syn was titrated with LPC micelles and DOPC/LPC-mixed liposomes at low lipid/α-syn ratios of 10:1 and 100:1, respectively (Figure 3e).
 These results further substantiate the critical role played by the N-terminal region of Ac-α-syn in SV membrane binding.

-## Ac-α-syn binding on LPC shows high intermolecular interactions
+### Ac-α-syn binding on LPC shows high intermolecular interactions

 The intermolecular interactions between α-syn monomers (Fusco et al., 2016) or between α-syn and vesicle-associated membrane protein 2 (VAMP2) (Diao et al., 2013) are also essential for clustering SVs.
 To further characterize the accessibility of α-syn to LPC and DOPS, we performed cross-linking experiments coupled with mass spectrometry (XL-MS).
 We mixed 15N-labeled and unlabeled Ac-α-syn at a 1:1 ratio and selected the cross-linked fragments containing both 15N-labeled and unlabeled Ac-α-syn to map the intermolecular cross-linking pattern.
 We found the accessibility of Ac-α-syn to LPC to be much higher than that to DOPS (Figure 4a).
 The number of cross-linked peptide pairs, indicative of their close interaction, detected in LPC-induced multimers was over two-fold more than that of DOPS (Supplementary file 1a-f).
 This result demonstrates high intermolecular interactions between Ac-α-syn and LPC.